Igorswrk/data-projects/data/webscraping/[Data-Coursera] Countries' GDP Project/README.md

 The required information needs to be made accessible as a JSON file 'Countries_by_GDP.json' as well as a table 'Countries_by_GDP' in a database file 'World_Economies.db' with attributes 'Country' and 'GDP_USD_billion.'

 Your boss wants you to demonstrate the success of this code by running a query on the database table to display only the entries with more than a 100 billion USD economy.
 Also, log the entire process of execution in a file named 'etl_project_log.txt'.

-You must create a Python code 'etl_project_gdp.py' that performs all the required tasks.